IET GENERATION TRANSMISSION & DISTRIBUTION, vol.14, no.21, pp.4859-4865, 2020 (SCI-Expanded)

-Science Citation Index Expanded, Scopus, Academic Search Premier, PASCAL, Aerospace Database, Applied Science & Technology Source, Business Source Elite, Business Source Premier, Communication Abstracts, Compendex, Computer & Applied Sciences, Environment Index, INSPEC, Metadex, Civil Engineering Abstracts
+Science Citation Index Expanded (SCI-EXPANDED), Scopus, Academic Search Premier, PASCAL, Aerospace Database, Applied Science & Technology Source, Business Source Elite, Business Source Premier, Communication Abstracts, Compendex, Computer & Applied Sciences, Environment Index, INSPEC, Metadex, Civil Engineering Abstracts

 feature extraction, principal component analysis, time-frequency analysis, partial discharge measurement, monopole antennas, polymer insulators, conical antennas, packaging, wavelet transforms, image colour analysis, insulator contamination, radiotelemetry, insulator surface, simultaneous PD signals, PD sources, polymeric insulators, RF PD measurement, power grid, grid reliability, housing-erosion, power network reliability, contaminated insulators, polymeric housing, contamination layer, partial discharge activities, RF-PRPD subpatterns, radiofrequency-PRPD patterns, conical monopole antenna, time-frequency matrix, greyscale image, wavelet transform, histogram of oriented gradients method, principal component analysis, Davies-Bouldin criterion, k-medoids clustering method, FLASHOVER VOLTAGE, CORONA